Bariatric Surgery Post-Op Diet

 - Vegetable juice (V8)

 - Hot cereals like oatmeal/ cream of wheat/Kashi hot cereal

 - Soups (chose higher protein soups like bean soup, can take chunky soups and blend before eating)

 - Avoid all carbonated beverages (fills the stomach with gas), sugar (extra calories that fight against weight loss) and coffee (it is acidic and may have problems with acid reflux after surgery.
 It is also a diuretic, causing you to be dehydrated)

-- Drink a minimum of 48 oz. of fluids and a goal of 64 ounces of liquids per day to prevent dehydration.
-Sport drink bottles with measurements on the side will help ensure you are drinking enough fluid.
+Drink a minimum of 48 oz. of fluids and a goal of 64 ounces of liquids per day to prevent dehydration.
+Here is a perfect Sport drink bottle with measurements on the side will help ensure you are drinking enough fluid.
 Remember, you will not be able to gulp liquids so you will want to drink small amounts throughout the day.